x81k25/ADSB_classification/readme.md

 #### Setup

 - you will need a PostgreSQL database with around 15Gb of storage available
-  - I am using a PostgreSQL databse running on a local server in a docker container, which is to say you will not need the beefiest PosgreSQL instance, but you're going to need a few cores and at least 4Gb of memory allocated
+  - I am using a PostgreSQL database running on a local server in a docker container, which is to say you will not need the beefiest PosgreSQL instance, but you're going to need a few cores and at least 4Gb of memory allocated
-  - you will also need to have permissions to create tables and insert data in this databsae
+  - you will also need to have permissions to create tables and insert data in this database
   - all of the scripts needed to create the tables are in the sql folder
     - run every sql script in the sql folder
     - they can be executed in any order, as no foreign keys were implemented